applied-numerical-algorithms-group-lbnl/Chombo_3.2/releasedExamples/Proto/README.md

 * amr_resisitivity uses AMRMultiGrid and Proto_Resistivity_Op to solve the variable-coefficient magnetic resistivity equation.
 * _old_resistivity  does the same thing with ResistivityOp so the two can be easily compared.
 * _proto_sg_poisson is a Chombo port of a proto example to demonstrate Proto syntax.
 * documents holds some informal reports of specific test results.
+The infrastructure to configure and run these tests resides in the test_harness directory.